 - We want to reinforce the importance of music in a well-rounded education.

 So how do we do this?
 Each year we pre-approve a list of Canadian songs, then ask music teachers to pick one and teach their classes a cover version.
 It could be a note-for-note cover, or you can make it something completely your own.
 Once a class performance of the song has been recorded on video, it gets uploaded to CBC Music.
 We post it on our YouTube channel, and three judges choose six winners.
-Each winner will receive $5,000 worth of instruments for the classroom, plus a special prize of instruments from MusiCounts.
+This year, each winner will receive $5,000 worth of instruments for the classroom, plus a special prize of instruments from MusiCounts.

-Last year, we had more than 500 music classes enter from every province and territory in Canada, in four languages.
+Last year, hundreds of music classes enter from every province and territory in Canada took part.

 What do we mean by 'music class'?

 We mean everything from music clubs to after-school music programs to traditional school board programs from elementary school, junior high, and high school.
 We encourage teachers to enter the challenge no matter what the playing level of his or her class.

 We want to help tell the story of your music class